jluzio/study-guides/design/01-design-patterns.md

  }
  ```

- - Facade provides a simplified interface to a large body of code.
+ - **Facade**: provides a simplified interface to a large body of code.

- - Flyweight reduces the cost of creating and manipulating a large number of similar objects.
+ - **Flyweight**: reduces the cost of creating and manipulating a large number of similar objects.
 ```c#
  // Defines Flyweight object that repeats itself. public class Flyweight